levimaaia/emailler/README-emailler.md

 ### Sending of Messages

-The EMAIL system currently does not include a text editor, instead relying on an external editor for message composition.
+The EMAIL system currently includes a basic screen editor for message composition.
+This editor is currently under development and may be a little rough.
+It is also possible to use and external editor of your choice for composing emails.
 The advantage to this is you can choose whichever editor you prefer, provided it can handle plain Apple II text files.
 I find the editor which is built into the Proterm 3.1 communications program to be quite satisfactory for this purpose.

 Sending of an email message is a three step process:

  - Use the `W)rite`, `R)eply` or `F)wd` functions in EMAIL to create an email template file and store it in `OUTBOX`.
+ - The system will display the full pathname of the template file created.
+And prompt `Open in editor - sure? (y/n)'
+   - If you respond in the affirmative:
+   - `EMAIL.SYSTEM` will load `EDIT.SYSTEM`, the integrated editor, passing the filename of the template file as a parameter, so the file is automatically opened for editing.
+   - You may edit the file in `EDIT.SYSTEM` using the editing keys listed below.
+Press `Ctrl`-`S` to save the file to disk and `Ctrl-Z` to return to `EMAIL.SYSTEM`.
+   - If you are ready to send the email, press `Ctrl`-`S` at the `EMAIL.SYSTEM` main menu to send the messages in `OUTBOX` to your mail server and copy them to the `SENT` mailbox.
+ - If you answer `n` to the `Open in editor - sure? (y/n)` prompt:
- - Edit this file in your favourite text editor to add the email body.
+   - The template file will simply be placed in the `OUTBOX` where you can use your favourite text editor to add the email body.
 You may also modify the `To:`, `cc:`, `Subject:` or `Date:` headers.
    - Once you are satisfied with your edits and have saved the file, run `SMTP65.SYSTEM` to send the file to your mail server and copy it to the `SENT` mailbox.

 There are three ways to write an email: